East Side (Coconut Coast), Kauai

 Kauai's East Side is sometimes referred to as the Coconut Coast for the groves of coconut palms that grow in its resort areas.
 The most populated district on the island, about 16,000 of the island's 62,000 residents reside in the Wailua/Kapaa area.
 Amongst the clusters of coconut trees you’ll find historic places, amazing beaches and memorable attractions.

 In Wailua, you’ll find a variety of sightseeing opportunities and outdoor activities.
 Kayak the Wailua River in Wailua River State Park, take a boat ride to the Fern Grotto, or take photos at Opaekaa Falls.
 Don’t forget to try and spot the Sleeping Giant in the Nounou Mountains or take a hike up this scenic ridge.
 Sacred places like Polihau Heiau, the large lava-rock temple of Kauai’s last king, Kaumualii, can also be found on the East Side.
-And be sure to visit Kapaa Town to discover fine Hawaiian craft pieces, aloha-print shirts, jewellery and art.
+And be sure to visit Kapaa Town to discover fine Hawaiian craft pieces, aloha-print shirts, jewelry and art.

 But the golden beaches of the Coconut Coast may be the area’s biggest draw.
 Unwind at Anahola Beach Park, whale watch at Donkey Beach or watch the surfers at Kealia Beach to the north.
-Lydgate Beach Park in Wailua has two lava rock enclosed ocean pools that are perfect places for families and first-time snorkellers.
+Lydgate Beach Park in Wailua has two lava rock enclosed ocean pools that are perfect places for families and first-time snorkelers.
 Fun in the sun awaits you on the Coconut Coast.